worldbank/metadata-editor-docs/docs/documenting_geographic.md

 - **`Hierarchy level`** This is the type of resource being described by the metadata and it is filled in with a value from a classification of the resource based on its scope.
 The choice of Resource Type will be probably the first decision made by the user and it will define the metadata elements that should be filled.

    The hierarchy level defines the scope of the resource.
 It indicates whether the resource is a collection, a dataset, a series, a service, or another type of resource.
-The ISO 19139 provides a controlled vocabulary for this element.
+A controlled vocabulary is provided for this element.
 It is recommended but not mandatory to make use of it.
 The most relevant levels for the purpose of cataloguing geographic data and services are dataset (for both raster and vector data), service (a capability which a service provider entity makes available to a service user entity through a set of interfaces that define a behavior), and series.
 Series will be used when the data represent an ordered succession, in time or in space; this will typically apply to time series, but it can also be used to describe other types of series (e.g., a series of ocean water temperatures collected at a succession of depths).
 Note that:
    - dataset: is an identifiable data that can be accessed separately.
 A dataset can be a part of a whole (series) or a segregate resource.
    - series: is a collection of resources or related datasets that share the same product specification.
    - service: technologies providing availability and access to spatial information, for example, web map services, web feature services, web coverage services, web processing services, catalogue web services, etc.